sp4cerat/Planet-LOD/README.md

 This is a simple example of how to render a planet with spherical LOD in less than 100 lines of c++ code.
 The algorithm renders the planet as cube with 6 sides.
 Each side is basically a quad which is being subdivided based on the center of detail.

+If you want to use this code in a game, you will need to render an NxN triangle grid as VBO in the render_quad function.
+Further, the vertex shader should be used to create a smooth transition between different levels of detail.
+This code is not intended to be a ready to use in a game / game engine!

 What the code is :

 * A simple demo to show how a planet renderer with quadtree works